 Treatment by Dr Kamran

 The periodontal ligament — the thin layer of tissue connecting the tooth root to the surrounding bone — can also be stretched, torn, or compressed during an injury.
-Understanding these structures helps explain why even injuries that appear minor on the surface may still benefit from professional evaluation.
+This is why teeth may feel loose or displaced following trauma.
+The surrounding alveolar bone (the part of the jawbone that holds the teeth) can also fracture in more severe cases.

 Immediate First Aid Steps After a Tooth Injury